powsybl/powsybl.github.io/pages/documentation/developer/repositories/powsybl-single-line-diagram.md

 ## Features

-- creation of single line diagrams for given voltage levels
+- creation of single line diagrams for given voltage levels, substations or zones in SVG format, for both node/breaker and bus/breaker topologies
+- diagrams customization
+     - several layout algorithms to generate the diagrams
+     - many layout parameters to adjust the rendering
+     - use your own component library or modify the existing
+- small demo app to display the diagrams (note that this app is mainly for debug purposes and therefore is not included in the release)
+- extensions to force positions in the diagram

 ## Getting started

+- [SVG Writing](../api_guide/single-line-diagram_svg-writing.md) - Create single line diagrams from test networks
-- [Guide 1]() - Create a single line diagram on a simple example
+- [SVG Layouts]() (*soon available*) - Change single line diagram default layout

 ## Releases